blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

-### Parallel Processing is Fearless, and with Rayon (a crate in Rust lingo) it's Crazy Easy
+### Parallel Processing is Fearless, and with Rayon - it's Crazy Easy
 ---

 If I want to write code that limited to one core: